Call for Proposals: History for the 21st Century

-History for the 21st Century (“H/21”) is a collaborative faculty-led project with a central mission of enabling college and university faculty to more effectively introduce students to historical thinking necessary for navigating an equitable and sustainable world through the twenty-first century.
-Most colleges and universities offer General Educational history courses at the first-year level that aim to enable students to understand their lives in historical perspective, to make mature decisions today and to gain intellectual tools to build on that understanding throughout their lives.
-Recent years have seen changes in the nature, focus, and preparation of students, innovations in educational technology and pedagogies, and curricular requirements.
-Students and faculty are sometimes hampered in addressing these changes by financial barriers and insufficient institutional support.
-The goal of History for the 21st Century is to contribute to solutions in a faculty-led collaborative effort focusing centrally on General Education history courses.
+History for the 21st Century (“H/21”) is a collaborative faculty-led initiative of the World History Association with a central mission of enabling college and university faculty to introduce students effectively to historical thinking necessary for navigating an equitable and sustainable world through the twenty-first century.
+Most colleges and universities offer General Educational history courses at the first-year level that aim to help students to understand their lives in historical perspective, to make mature decisions today, and to gain intellectual tools to build on that understanding throughout their lives.
+Recent years have seen changes in the nature, focus, and preparation of students, innovations in educational technology and pedagogies, new curricular requirements, and new ethical and ecological imperatives.
+The goal of History for the 21st Century is to support adapting to this new environment through a faculty-led collaborative effort focusing centrally on General Education history courses.
 Our goal is to offer free, student-centered, inquiry driven, and user-friendly materials to help transform curriculum for students in the General Education history classroom.
-These materials will enable students to see themselves and their ancestors within historical narratives that provide meaning for the present and future of our world.
+These materials will enable students to see themselves (and their ancestors) within historical narratives that provide meaning for the present and future of our world.

 For the first phase of this project (2021–2023), H/21 will sponsor the production of free, digitally available teaching units (called Modules Ready to Educate, or MREs) that teach both skills and historical content suitable for introductory world history courses.
 These modules will:

 - be designed for college students in General Education courses.